George Gardiner (rugby league): Application for reinstatement and Bay of Plenty rugby league

+Fire Brigade club in Auckland

+After returning to New Zealand Gardiner along with several of his Māori team team mates joined the Fire Brigade club and he debuted for them on July 8 against City Rovers.

 Marist Old Boys and Auckland debut

 Unfortunately for Gardiner the league game did not become established in the Bay of Plenty area and the 1923 season saw him playing no football whatsoever.
 He applied for reinstatement to rugby union again in May 1924 but was turned down once more, though this time by the New Zealand Rugby Union.
 Gardiner then moved to Auckland and was named to play in the Athletic side for a 24 May game in the Auckland rugby league competition however the match was postponed.
 There was then mention of him possibly being included in the pack for the Marist Old Boys side against Richmond Rovers, and he did indeed make his debut in this match on 31 May.
 He was extremely impressive in his early matches for Marist scoring a remarkable 61 points in his first 7 matches.
 He was picked during this period for Auckland where he played in the second row against the touring England side.
 Auckland lost 24–11 in front of an enormous crowd of 20,000 at Carlaw Park.
 Gardiner finished the season scoring 71 points which was the second highest of any player.
-Marist won the senior competition defeating Devonport United in the final.
+Marist won the 1924 senior competition defeating Devonport United in the final.